zigdon/wemux/README.md

 It features multi-server support as well as user listing and notifications when users attach/detach.

+To safely use wemux,
+**you need to be very careful to secure access to your machine**--anyone who has access to the socket (stored in `/tmp` and writable by anyone by default) can easily join your session and run arbitrary commands as your user, even if you started the server in mirror mode.
+You can use tools like SSHD's *ForceCommand* or directory permissions in combination with `$WEMUX_SOCKET_PREFIX` to partially mitigate such risks.

 ## How To Install
   **IMPORTANT**: Wemux requires tmux version >= 1.6